 - To support investment decision-making, the fund manager has chosen one environment-related indicator: "Greenhouse Gas Intensity".
 The inclusion of this indicator stems notably from the application of our coal exit policy.
-In addition, the manager favours companies that emit low CO2 emissions or are working to reduce their carbon intensity. - Exclusion of issuers: - Considered to be non-compliant with the Principles of the United Nations Global Compact or the OECD Guidelines for Multinational Enterprises, - Exposed to controversial weapons. - Finally, the sub-fund considers principal adverse impacts through shareholder stewardship, which can apply several levers.
-These include: 1) direct dialogue to discuss how companies consider environmental and social issues, allowing us to ensure they can face future challenges and remain financially sustainable over the long term; 2) a gradual escalation procedure with companies when the ESG risks or controversies to which they are exposed are not duly addressed.
+In addition, the manager favours companies with the lowest C02 emissions within their industry, and those working towards reducing their carbon intensity. - Exclusion of issuers: - Considered to be non-compliant with the Principles of the United Nations Global Compact or the OECD Guidelines for Multinational Enterprises, - Exposed to controversial weapons. - Finally, the sub-fund considers principal adverse impacts through shareholder stewardship, which can apply several levers.
+These include: 1) direct dialogue to discuss how companies consider environmental and social issues, allowing us to ensure they can to face future challenges and remain financially sustainable over the long term; 2) the exercise of voting rights through which we express our support for positive development initiatives or, conversely, our disagreement when directors do not meet our expectations; 3) a gradual escalation procedure with companies when the ESG risks or controversies to which they are exposed are not duly addressed.
 In practical terms, the Greenhouse Gas Intensity indicator is taken into account through dialogue with the companies, as we seek to evaluate how their carbon-neutral transition plans consider impacts on employees, supply chains, communities and consumers.